-Constructing a wireless broadband network from the ground up is a hefty investment, and as such Superloop prices its plans at a premium compared to similar offerings in the wired space.
+Constructing a wireless broadband network from the ground up is a hefty investment, but Superloop manages to price its plans quite competitively compared to similar offerings in the wired space:

 Along with the antenna, Superloop will install a modem at your house for accessing your Internet service.
 This modem is provided on a rental basis and will need to be returned should you cancel your service.
-If you want to set up a Wi-Fi network at your home so multiple devices can connect to the Internet at the same time, Superloop also offers a wireless router for $99.95 with any of its plans.
+If you want to set up a Wi-Fi network at your home so multiple devices can connect to the Internet at the same time, Superloop also offers wireless routers for purchase starting at $99.95 with any of its plans.

 If you're thinking about signing up for one of Superloop's longer-term contracts to save money on the setup cost, you'll want to keep in mind that cancelling your service before your full term is up carries a steep compensation fee.
 On both 12- and 24-month contracts, this can be as much as $500.